Volvo V40 review

 Our choice: V40 D2 SE

-Volvo isn’t renowned for designing the most stylish of cars, but the V40 breaks this tradition.
+Volvo isn’t renowned for designing the most stylish of cars, but the Volvo V40 breaks this tradition.
 It incorporates all the best styling cues from across the current range, with a sculpted front end, projector-style headlights and a contoured bonnet that echoes the V60 estate, as well as curvy tail-lamps and half-glass bootlid that are inspired by the C30 hatchback.
 In terms of exterior dimensions, the V40 is one of the longest and widest cars in its class, which helps to enhance the purposeful stance.
 The cabin feels bright and airy but it can't quite match the Audi for quality, while the infotainment system's endless reams of menus and submenus can be quite confusing.
 Entry-level ES cars come fitted with luxuries like 16-inch alloy wheels, heated door mirrors, cruise control, keyless start, Bluetooth and a leather-wrapped steering wheel.
-There are also SE, SE Lux and sporty R-Design models, as well as a rugged Cross Country version that offers the option of four-wheel drive but is expensive.
+There are also SE, SE Lux and sporty R-Design models, as well as a rugged Volvo V40 Cross Country version that offers the option of four-wheel drive, but you'll need to add an extra £1,000 to the Volvo V40 price to take advantage of it.

 Volvo has always been a class leader in safety innovation, and the V40 is no exception.
 It received a five-star rating in the Euro NCAP tests, with 98 per cent for adult occupant and 100 per cent for safety assist making it officially the safest car Euro NCAP has ever tested.
 Every V40 comes fitted with the firm’s City Safety system - which uses a laser to detect an imminent collision and automatically brake the car to prevent a low-speed accident – and a U-shaped pedestrian airbag that triggered by sensors in the bumper and pops out from under the bonnet to soften the impact.
 Volvo finished a solid 10th in the 2012 Driver Power reliability survey, proving that buyers still have faith in the ownership experience and reliability of the brand despite a few problems in recent years.

 The Volvo V40 excels when it comes to running costs.
-The D2 diesel emits just 94g/km of CO2 and returns an impressive fuel economy figure of 78.5mpg, which puts it on a par with the BMW 116d EfficientDynamics.
-The D3 engine manages 65.7mpg and emits only 114g/km of CO2, while even the powerful T4 petrol has official figures of 51.4mpg and 129g/km.
-Although the V40 is expensive to buy, it is priced accordingly with its upmarket rivals from BMW and Mercedes and a generous amount of equipment is included as standard.
+The Volvo V40 diesel (the D2) emits just 94g/km of CO2 and returns an impressive fuel economy figure of 78.5mpg, which puts it on a par with the BMW 116d EfficientDynamics.
+The D3 Volvo V40 diesel engine manages 65.7mpg and emits only 114g/km of CO2, while even the powerful T4 petrol has official figures of 51.4mpg and 129g/km.
+Although the Volvo V40 price is considered to be high, it is priced accordingly with its upmarket rivals from BMW and Mercedes and a generous amount of equipment is included as standard.
 However, servicing and depreciation will both be higher than for the equivalent BMW 1 Series.